davidelan/simon-simon/README.md

 ## Design

 - **Imagery:**
-  The images that make up the game are crated with the combination of html divs and css styling.
+  The images that make up the game are created with the combination of html divs and css styling.
 No external image was used in the project.
 - **Colour Scheme:**
   The colors of the console have been chosen according to the colors of the real Simon game.
 The background color was set to "lightgray" which I considered to be an appropriate contrast color for the colorful game.